Person smiling and looking down at their tablet.

 • Claims history

-How does workers' comp work in Minnesota?
+How does workers' comp insurance work in Minnesota?

 Workers' compensation covers the cost of medical treatment and provides wage-loss benefits for employees who are injured on the job or who develop an occupational disease.